HareeshBahuleyan/tf-var-attention/README.md

-# Variational Attention
+# Variational Attention for Sequence to Sequence Models

 ![](https://img.shields.io/badge/python-3.6-brightgreen.svg) ![](https://img.shields.io/badge/tensorflow-1.3.0-orange.svg)

-Implentation of 'Variational Attention for Sequence to Sequence Models' in tensorflow.
+This is the official codebase for the following paper, implemented in tensorflow:
+Hareesh Bahuleyan*, Lili Mou*, Olga Vechtomova, and Pascal Poupart. **Variational Attention for Sequence-to-Sequence Models.** COLING 2018. https://arxiv.org/pdf/1712.08207.pdf

 ## Overview
 This package consists of 3 models, each of which have been organized into separate folders: